-Budgetary Control: The control or management of a governmental or enterprise fund in accordance with an approved budget to keep expenditures within the limitations of available appropriations of revenue.
+governmental or enterprise fund in accordance with an for the City by individuals, business, or utilities. approved budget to keep expenditures within the limita- tions of available appropriations of revenue.

-Capital Budget: A plan for the financing and completion of designated capital projects, financed for the most part with proceeds from general obligation bond issues.
-The "capital improvements program" is similar multi-year plan, which includes the year covered by the "capital budget".
+Capital Budget: A plan for the financing and completion of designated capital projects, financed for the most part with improvements program" is similar multi-year plan, which one year. includes the year covered by the "capital budget".

-Capital Projects Fund: A fund created to account for financial resources to be used for the acquisitions or the construction of major capital facilities or equipment.
+resources to be used for the acquisitions or the construction of pre-determined payment schedule. major capital facilities or equipment.

-Capital Outlay: A type of expenditure within the budget, which results in the acquisition of an asset which has a value of at least \$5,000 and a useful life of more than one year.
+least \$5,000 and a useful life of more than one year.

-Certificate of Obligation: A type of municipal debt that is unconditionally backed that can be issued without voter approval, usually by a vote of the City Council.
-Often used for smaller projects.
+is unconditionally backed that can be issued without voter smaller projects.

-City Council: The Mayor and four (5) Council members collectively acting as the legislative and policymaking body of the City.
+City Council: The Mayor and four (5) Council members collectively acting as the legislative and policymaking body of Depreciation: The portion of the cost of a fixed asset charged the City. as an expense during a particular period.
+In accounting for